 Charro Beans are an incredibly flavorful and hearty side dish.
 I love serving these Mexican beans with my favorite carne asada recipe and some tortillas.
-Although I must admit, a big bowl of these mouthwatering beans served with rice or a piece of cornbread is one of the best comfort foods ever!
+I must admit, a big bowl of these mouthwatering Mexican pinto beans served with rice or a piece of cornbread is one of the best comfort foods ever!